strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > Your answer here
->The author expects them to blink in the same way because because it uses a sleep function to control the delay for the blink, this is set the with a single value that can be changed when using the function.
-It also uses a time.sleep function set to 1 in main.py
+>The author expects them to blink in the same way because it uses a sleep function to control the delay for the blink, this is set with a single value that can be changed when using the function.
+It also uses a `time.sleep` function set to 1 in main.py

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

->polymorphism is when classes share a common super class and the blink method gets stuff from abc and then blink in the Happy class has access to variables and methods from Smiley and Blinkable  {come back latter!}
+>Polymorphism is when classes share a common super class and the blink method gets stuff from abc and then blink in the Happy class has access to variables and methods from Smiley and Blinkable.
+>
+>Polymorphism is when there are multible classes with comman elements inhireting from one supper class.

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> The blink method is used both in the class blinkable and happy, the blinkable class inherites abc, and the happy class inheretes blinkable, it uses...
+> The blink methods in the Sad and Happy class both inherit from smiley, this is important for polymorphism because it is how the classes are able to share simler atributes from one supper class.
 >
 1. **Implement Blink in Sad Class:**